Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 “I wish all my people could see that.
 Soon, maybe…” He looked down at her and smiled wanly.
 “But that’s a problem for tomorrow-Daar.”

 Whatever it was that had bothered at him seemingly passed without much issue.
 He fell to all fours with a heavy *‘thump’* and pranced over to a little package he’d brought with him.
 It turned out to be a pack harness, which he wriggled into without much complaint.
-Leela yet again enjoyed the view---she was doing that a lot tonight---until he was ready.
+Leela yet again enjoyed the view - she was doing that a lot tonight - until he was ready.

 “Can ‘ya load me up?
 I don’t fit so well in ‘yer little stand…”